-The KBS LTER Interactions Experiment is a long-term study established in 1985 to provide an experimental context for examining interactions between tillage and fertilizer.
-The experimental site contains two areas that differ in land use history: one historically tilled and the other never tilled.
-On historically tilled land, the experiment originally consisted of two tillage treatments (conventional and no tillage) and two nitrogen fertilizer treatments (with and without N); each combination replicated in four 27 x 40 m plots for a total of 16 plots planted to continuous corn.
-Four in ground monolith lysimeters were installed in 1990.
-Around 2005 crops planted followed that of the Main Cropping System Experiment (MCSE; corn-soybean-wheat rotation).
-In spring 2016 all plots were planted to switchgrass (Cave-in-rock).
-Since switchgrass is a perennial crop, the conventional tillage plots are no longer tilled, however the fertilized and not fertilized treatments persist in all plots.
-In 2018, additional buried mesocosms were installed in the no till, no fertilizer plots for associative nitrogen fixation (ANF) experiments.
-Rainout shelters manipulate soil wetting/drying regimes to examine the relationship between ANF and switchgrass phenology, diazotroph communities, and nifH expression.
+The KBS LTER Interactions Experiment was established in 1985 to provide an experimental context for examining interactions between tillage and fertilizer.
+The experimental site contains two areas that differed in prior land use history: one was historically tilled cropland and the other a never-tilled mown grassland (former forest, cleared ~1960).
+On the historical cropland, two tillage treatments (conventional and no tillage) were crossed in a full factorial design with two N fertilizer treatments (fertilized and not fertilized); each combination was replicated in four 27 x 40 m plots for a total of 16 plots planted initially to continuous corn.
+Ca. 2001 the experiment was aligned with the LTER Main Cropping System Experiment (MCSE) and planted to the same corn-soybean-wheat rotation.
+In spring 2016 all 16 plots were planted to switchgrass (Cave-in-rock) for the Switchgrass Nitrogen Fixation Experiment and this portion of the Interactions Experiment was retired.

 Maps: